Code-Institute-Submissions/The-Atmintis-Game/README.md

 I designed all the images myself using a free image website: https://www.shutterstock.com/, I then copied and designed these on a word doc, converting to PNG files.
 I would in future source this out or take a design course.
 The images had to be friendly and fun.
 ### Sound
 I downloaded my sounds from: https://www.zapsplat.com/.
-I selected the sound for children, helping the game to be fun adnd happy
+I selected the sound for children, helping the game to be fun and happy.
 - - - -

 ## Learn Section